MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part2.md

 ## Add a NuGet Package: write to a JSON file

 1. Now suppose we want to output the operations in a JSON format, a popular and portable format for storing object data.
-To help with this, we will need to reference the NuGet package Newtonsoft.Json.
+To implement that functionality, we will need to reference the NuGet package Newtonsoft.Json.
 NuGet packages are the primary vehicle for distribution of .NET class libraries.
 In **Solution Explorer**, right-click on the **References** node for the CalculatorLibrary project, and choose **Manage NuGet Packages**.

    ![Screenshot of Manage NuGet Packages on the shortcut menu](media/vs-2019/calculator2-manage-nuget-packages-dark.png)